ism-dme/lm-vs/documentation/lilypond.md

 this connection may be cut and replaced by an independent copy of only the necessary code.

-## Frescobaldi

-[Frescobaldi](https://frescobaldi.org) is arguably the most comprehensive editing environment for working with LilyPond.
-While not technically a requirement it is *strongly* recommended to be used for editing the Leopold Mozart edition.
-The main and most important feature is the Extension API added in Frescobaldi 3.1, which allows to load a custom extension written for the management of the large number of examples in the edition.

 ## Fonts

 The notation font used in the edition is